 Good quality teaching is essential to support disadvantaged pupils in meeting these objectives.
 We use our pupil premium to support the development of teachers to teach high quality phonics and reading skills, especially for pupils at the stages of early reading and writing.
-We use the funding to support additonal teachers who provide small group tuition.
-The funding has also been used to ensure pupils develop fluency in number skills and develop firm foundations to become confident and successful mathematicians.
-Teachers are supported to develop high quality teaching through maths mastery.
+Staff have completed training on adaptive teaching and and all classroom staff have had training on the new phonics programme the school is using,'A Flying Start to Letters and Sounds'.
+Teachers are supported to develop high quality teaching through maths mastery and attend regular workshops and receive support from the local mobius maths hub.

 Where disadvantaged pupils need additional support, our pupil premium enables small group and one-to-one intervention and tuition for these pupils to make the most progress.
+It has also enabled the school to think more startegiacally about specialist professionals into school on a regula basis, to support children where health waiting times are very long (e.g. Speech and Language therapist)